About Us |

 Close-up of an Canadian immigration document checklist for permanent residence, with a pen lying on top.
 The word "CHECKLIST" is highlighted in green.

-Gathering a complete & accurate set of documents is super important for getting a Canada Spouse Visa.
+Preparing accurate documentation is essential when applying for a Canada spouse visa from the UK.
 Below is a detailed checklist of the documents you will need to submit.

 Please note that the application process has to be completed online and demands forms to be complete in precise detail and documents to be submitted and uploaded via IRCC portal.